 This paper extends the results on linear convergence rates for sparsity promoting regularisation to more general situations that are not covered by the existing theory.
-One generalisation is concerned with joint sparsity and group sparsity.
+One generalisation is concerned with group sparsity.
 There one assumes that the indices $\lambda$ can be assigned to different groups, and one wants the number of groups containing non-zero coefficients to be small, while no sparsity is required within the groups.
 As another example, discrete total variation regularisation is studied, which can be interpreted as regularisation promoting sparsity of the discrete gradient.
 Also there, linear convergence rates are possible under suitable assumptions.

-In Section 2 we prove first the well-posedness of sparse regularisation in more general cases with positively homogeneous regularisation terms.
-This is especially important for the setting of discrete total variation regularisation, where the regularisation functional itself is not coercive, and thus the existence of regularised solution can only be guaranteed by suitable assumptions on the operator A. In Sections 3 and 4, linear convergence rates are derived, first in an abstract setting (see Theorem 3.3), then in Theorem 4.4 in a setting that can be directly applied to group sparsity and discrete total variation regularisation.
-These applications are then discussed in Sections 5-7.
+In Section 2 we prove a result on linear convergence rates in a quite abstract setting (see Theorem 2.6).
+From Section 3 onwards, we consider a setting that can be directly applied to group sparsity and discrete total variation regularisation.
+First, we prove the well-posedness of sparse regularisation in this setting, which is especially important for discrete total variation regularisation, where the regularisation functional itself is not coercive, and thus the existence of regularised solution can only be guaranteed by suitable assumptions on the operator A. Having assured the well-posedness of the regularisation method, we then apply the convergence rates result of Section 2 (see Theorem 4.4).
+Finally, we discuss in Sections 5-7, the application to group sparsity, joint sparsity and discrete total variation regularisation.